Skip to content

 Ask loved ones for skin-check help

-While melanoma occurs most frequently on the lower leg in females, for men, it’s the upper back – an area that can be hard to see during a self-skin check.
+While melanoma occurs most frequently on the lower leg in females, for males, it’s the upper back – an area that can be hard to see during a self-skin check.
 To make sure you don’t miss any crucial spots, ask a partner, friend or family member to check these hard-to-see areas, or use a handheld mirror.

 Skin cancer depth

 While deeper and thicker melanomas (i.e. those that are diagnosed in their later stages) are more likely to metastasise and be more difficult to treat, thinner melanomas caught early on are far more responsive to treatment.
-To put that into perspective, consider this: the five-year survival rate in Australia for melanomas that are thicker than 4mm is just 55%, but for melanomas that are 1mm or less, the survival rate jumps to 100%.
+To put that into perspective, consider this: the five-year survival rate in Australia for melanomas that are thicker than 4mm is just 54%, but for melanomas that are 1mm or less, the survival rate jumps to almost 100%.

 The short of a self-skin check